Why LPAs Are An Essential Part Of Later Life Planning

 If quality legal advice is invested in when creating an LPA, the document acts as an essential tool for later life planning, providing the donor and their family with peace of mind.

-Bennett Griffin are award winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our Specialist Power of Attorney Team can advise and assist you in relation to making an LPA.
-Please contact Gema West on (01903) 706985, Lucy Nevill on (01903) 706994, Shannon Brightman on (01903) 706987, or by email at email@example.com or firstname.lastname@example.org for more information, quoting LPA2.
+Please contact Gema West on (01903) 706985, Lucy Nevill on (01903) 706994, Shannon Brightman on (01903) 706987, or by email at firstname.lastname@example.org or email@example.com for more information, quoting LPA2.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.